Configure Kerberos Single Sign-On

 Palo Alto Networks firewalls and Panorama support Kerberos V5 single sign-on (SSO) to authenticate administrators to the web interface and end users to Captive Portal.
 With Kerberos SSO enabled, the user needs to log in only for initial access to your network (such as logging in to Microsoft Windows).
 After this initial login, the user can access any browser-based service in the network (such as the firewall web interface) without having to log in again until the SSO session expires.

-- Create a Kerberos keytab.The keytab is a file that contains the principal name and password of the firewall, and is required for the SSO process.If the Kerberos SSO hostname is included in the request sent to the firewall, then the hostname must match the service principal name of the keytab; otherwise, the Kerberos authentication request is not sent.
+- Create a Kerberos keytab.The keytab is a file that contains the principal name and password of the firewall, and is required for the SSO process.
+When you configure Kerberos in your Authentication Profile and Sequence, the firewall first checks for a Kerberos SSO hostname.
+If you provide a hostname, the firewall searches the keytabs for a service principal name that matches the hostname and uses only that keytab for decryption.
+If you do not provide a hostname, the firewall tries each keytab in the authentication sequence until it is able to successfully authenticate using Kerberos.If the Kerberos SSO hostname is included in the request sent to the firewall, then the hostname must match the service principal name of the keytab; otherwise, the Kerberos authentication request is not sent.

 - Create Kerberos account for the firewall.
 Refer to your Kerberos documentation for the steps.

 - Log in to the KDC and open a command prompt.